Diverticulitis Diet: When to Eat A High or Low Fiber Diet for Diverticular Disease

 At the Alabama Rectal and Colon Institute, there are many things we look for when performing routine colonoscopies, and one of the things we may find are diverticula.
 These are small, bulging pouches that can form in the lining of your digestive system.
-When diverticula are present but you have no associated problems, your diagnosis will be diverticulosis.
+Your diagnosis will be diverticulosis when diverticula are present, but you have no associated problems.
 This form of diverticular disease can exist without you even knowing about it.
+It is essential to manage your fiber intake to avoid constipation during this time.

-However, when diverticula become inflamed or infected, it can cause symptoms such as abdominal cramping, pain, or tenderness; as well as swelling, bloating, constipation, or diarrhea.
+However, when diverticula become inflamed or infected, it can cause symptoms such as abdominal cramping, pain, tenderness, swelling, bloating, constipation, or diarrhea.
 This is called diverticulitis.

 Recommended Diet for Diverticulosis

-For someone who has diverticulosis (but not yet diverticulitis), a diet rich in fiber can help keep stools soft and prevent inflammation.
+A fiber-rich diet can help keep stools soft and prevent inflammation for someone with diverticulosis (but not yet diverticulitis).
 A high-fiber diet gives bulk to the stool, allowing it to pass quickly and easily.
-This helps prevent constipation and decreases pressure in the colon to help stop diverticulitis from developing.
+This helps prevent constipation and decreases pressure in the colon, which can help prevent diverticulitis from developing.
+A high-fiber diet reduces the risk of developing diverticulitis by promoting healthy bowel movements and mitigating inflammation.

 High-fiber foods include: